daviidli/darts/README.md

 Upon launching the Darts app, it should automatically pick the first serial port found.
 This can be changed in the settings.
 Configuration of the delimiter and baud rate has not been implemented yet.

+To generate a mapping for your specific configuration of pins, run `yarn && yarn generate` in the [generateMappings](generateMappings/) folder.

 ## Development

 Details can be found [here](development.md).